microservices-security-in-action/samples/chapter09/sample01/README.md

 :\> mvn clean install
 ```

-* You need to have Apache Kafkra up and running for this microservice to run successfully.
+* You need to have Apache Kafka up and running for this microservice to run successfully.

 * To spin up the microservice, run the following command from the sample01 directory.